Samkth123/KTH-md/Negotiations/Lecture 1.md

 A was the strongest C weakest, B middle.

-A type solution - power, profit
+A type solution - power, profit,

-C type - discussi
+C type - discussion tends to be more on fairness, win-win, more relationship oriented